Budget Sin Into Your Small Group Experience

 3. Do you believe others need you so you can help them walk through their sin?

-4. If you said “yes” to the three questions above, how are you setting the example by personally confessing your sin to others as well as others knowing and experiencing your care for them when they sin?
+If you answered “yes” to my questions, how are you setting the example by personally confessing your sins to others and letting others know and experience your care for them when they sin?
 See 1 John 1:9; James 5:16.

 Need More Help?